GSA-TTS/identity-dev-docs/_pages/oidc.md

 * **phone_verified** (boolean)
   Whether the phone number has been verified.
 Currently, Login.gov only supports verified phones.
-  - Requires the `phone` scope and an identity proofed account.
+  - Requires the `phone` scope and an identity verified account.

 * **verified_at** (number, null)
   When the user's identity was last verified, as an integer timestamp representing the number of seconds since the Unix Epoch, or `null` if the account has never been verified.